mendersoftware/mender/README.md

 section in [the Mender documentation](https://docs.mender.io/).

+## Building from source

+In order to support rollback, the Mender client depends on integration with U-Boot and the partition layout.
+It is therefore most easily built as part of your Yocto Project image by using the [meta layer for the Yocto Project](https://github.com/mendersoftware/meta-mender).

 ## Contributing

 We welcome and ask for your contribution.
 If you would like to contribute to Mender, please read our guide on how to best get started [contributing code or